 A half helmet or “skull bucket” will do little or nothing to protect your hearing.

 Similarly, ¾ open face helmets are only marginally better.

-Remember it’s about wind deflection.
-Modular helmets are better than ¾ helmets when in the closed riding position, but the jaw hinge still adds some wind resistance and turbulence.
+Remember, it’s about wind deflection.
+Modular helmets are better than ¾ helmets in the closed riding position, but the jaw hinge still adds wind resistance and turbulence.
 A full-face helmet is the best option.

 Of course, a quality helmet will be better than a super cheapo helmet.

 I have a <$100 discount store helmet that I bought in desperation that I swear is made of plastic and packing Styrofoam.
 Uncomfortable and LOUD.

 Conversely, a midrange helmet that I use frequently is MUCH quieter, safer, and more comfortable.
 Don’t skimp on helmets!

 Sizing is important for safety and noise.
 If the helmet is too big, the wind gets in and causes noise.
 If it is too small, it becomes painful, and then you won’t want to wear it.